aacotroneo/laravel-saml2/README.md

  + 1 - By logging out in your app: In this case you 'should' notify the IDP first so it closes global session.
  + 2 - By logging out of the global SSO Session.
 In this case the IDP will notify you on /saml2/slo endpoint (already provided)

 For case 1 call `Saml2Auth::logout();` or redirect the user to the route 'saml_logout' which does just that.
-Do not close session inmediately as you need to receive a response confirmation from the IDP (redirection).
+Do not close the session inmediately as you need to receive a response confirmation from the IDP (redirection).
 That response will be handled by the library at /saml2/sls and will fire an event for you to complete the operation.

 For case 2 you will only receive the event.
 Both cases 1 and 2 receive the same event.